Living in an era, where everything seems to be a slave of that machine called CLOCK, it’s not that easy to stay away from problems.

 Whether accepted or not, this is the bitter truth.
 The scenario is changing gradually but it will definitely take time to change completely.

 Example: When you come to know that your friend, with whom, you studied Computers, has been offered 2X package.
 Will you regret on being in software testing by passion?
-If yes, you are stressed.
+If yes, then you are absolutely stressed.

 #4 Stress Factor: Need for a continuous learning